gophergala2016/rex/README.md

 See the previous answer.
 The REx architecture typically involves two applications being developed and sharing libraries.
-What's more, there are multiple mobile platforms to target (and potentially multiple TV plaforms).
+What's more, there are multiple mobile platforms to target (and potentially multiple TV platforms).
 Any sane developer putting themselves in these circumstances would want cross-platform development libraries and tools.
 Furthermore, the truly sane would ask not to use C(++) for all their development.
 Luckily these objects are